MicrosoftDocs/appcenter-docs/docs/test-cloud/appium/missing-results.md

 [INFO] --- maven-jar-plugin:2.4:jar (default-jar) @ run-test ---
 ```

-The default Surefire naming pattern and how to change it is described in the [Surefire documentation](http://maven.apache.org/surefire/maven-surefire-plugin/examples/inclusion-exclusion.html).
-When executing in App Center Test these file name patterns are case sensitive so, for example, "MyTest" would be found but "Mytest" would not.
+The default naming pattern and options are described in the [Surefire documentation](http://maven.apache.org/surefire/maven-surefire-plugin/examples/inclusion-exclusion.html).
+When executing in App Center Test these file name patterns are case-sensitive.
+For example, `MyTest` would be found but `Mytest` wouldn't.

-If you are encountering this issue, then change the class file names to match the Surefire names (or change your Surefire settings).
+If you're hitting this issue, then change the class file names to match the Surefire names (or change your Surefire settings).

 After making changes to your tests, execute the [prepare step](~/test-cloud/preparing-for-upload/appium#3-upload-to-app-center-test) again before submitting your tests.